 By fundamentally reinventing experiences, XR is transforming the way organizations engage with their customers.
 XR is a term referring to all real-and-virtual combined environments and human-machine interactions generated by computer technology and wearable.
 In short, XR equips brands with amazing features which can help marketers to create a unique & immersive engagement with its consumers & users.

-This helps brands to achieve an increased conversion engagement across media channels.
-Launching marketing campaigns with AR/VR technology, brands invite and encourage buyers for active participation & paves way for better connect between brand & consumers.
+This helps brands to achieve increased conversion engagement across media channels.
+Launching marketing campaigns with AR/VR technology, brands invite and encourage buyers for active participation & paves way for better connections between brand & consumers.